-If you want to know how fast do ficus trees grow, let us tell you that their growth is pretty quick, especially during summers.
+If you want to know how fast do ficus trees grow, let us tell you that their growth is pretty quick, especially during summer.

 How Fast Do Ficus Trees Grow